MicPec/devnull/README.md

 # devnull
-sources an comments for https://devnull.lol
+sources and comments for https://devnull.lol